denten-books/plain-text/0-intro.md

 surface and the underlying bit structure.
 To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
-A thick description of the book, now as weapon and instrument, brings legibility to the fore of reading ethics.
+A thick description of the book, now as weapon and instrument, brings legibility to the fore of poetics.
 The design and usage of literary devices must itself become critical practice which can, in complement to critical theory, actively engineer for human agency.
 A discussion of technological dissent through the humanisms of Karl Marx, Hannah Arendt and Franz Fanon concludes the volume.

 ## 0.6 Scale